 - i.
 His prior police experience in drug detection. - ii.
 The Plaintiff was at a music festival with a younger demographic, which, in his experience, was an environment where it was common for people to possess and supply prohibited drugs. - iii.
 A drug dog gave a positive indication that there was a prohibited substance in the airspace around the Plaintiff. - iv.
 The plaintiff said words to the effect of "I had a smoke with a joint this morning". - v.
 His assessment of the plaintiff's demeanour, physical appearance, body language and answers to questions. - vi.
 Information from the drug dog hander about the plaintiff's interaction with police. - vii.
 Information conveyed by way of pre-festival briefing regarding the use of drugs at the festival. - viii.
-Further particulars may be supplied following the service of the State's evidence.
+Further particulars may be supplied following the service of the State's evidence. - 28.
+In response to paragraph 28 of the FASOC, The Defendant admits paragraph 28 of the FASOC, but does not plead to the particulars as it is not required to plead to those matters styled as particulars. - (a) denies that SC Jarnet directed the Plaintiff to the Police Inspection Area; - (b) says that SC Petrie directed the Plaintiff to the Police Inspection Area; - (c) says that police had erected a fence, that was approximately 2m high and covered with hessian sacking, around an area off to the side of the entrance to the Splendour Grounds (Police Search Area); - (d) says that the Police Search Area contained tents (Tents); - (e) says that the Tents were made of a thick and heavy tarpaulin-like material; - (f) says that the top and sides of Tents were enclosed; - (g) says that at one side of each Tent there was an opening or doorway that was capable of being opened and closed (Entry Points); - (h) says that the Entry Points of each Tent faced the inside of the Police Search Area; and - (i) otherwise denies the paragraph.

-- 28. In response to paragraph 28 of the FASOC, the Defendant: - (a) denies that SC Jarnet directed the Plaintiff to the Police Inspection Area; - (b) says that SC Petrie directed the Plaintiff to the Police Inspection Area; - (c) says that police had erected a fence, that was approximately 2m high and covered with hessian sacking, around an area off to the side of the entrance to the Splendour Grounds (Police Search Area); - (d) says that the Police Search Area contained tents (Tents); - (e) says that the Tents were made of a thick and heavy tarpaulin-like material; - (f) says that the top and sides of Tents were enclosed; - (g) says that at one side of each Tent there was an opening or doorway that was capable of being opened and closed (Entry Points); - (h) says that the Entry Points of each Tent faced the inside of the Police Search Area; and - (i) otherwise denies the paragraph. - 29.
-The Defendant denies paragraph 29 of the FASOC. - 30.
-In response to paragraph 30 of the FASOC, the Defendant: - (a) refers to and repeats paragraphs 28(c)-(h) and 29 of this defence above; and - (b) otherwise denies the paragraph. - 31.
-In response to paragraph 31 of the FASOC, the Defendant: - (a) refers to and repeats paragraphs 28(c)-(h) of this defence above; - (b) admits that the Plaintiff went into the Police Search Area and, from there, was directed by SC George to go inside a Tent; - (c) says that, before the Plaintiff went into a Tent, she spoke with SC George; - (d) says that SC George told the Plaintiff her name, place of duty, and reasons for the exercise of the search power; - (e) says that SC George was lawfully authorised to stop, search and detain the Plaintiff pursuant to s 21 of LEPRA because SC George suspected on reasonable grounds that the Plaintiff had in her possession or under her control, in contravention of the Drug Misuse and Trafficking Act 1985, a prohibited plant or prohibited drug; and
+- 29. The Defendant denies paragraph 29 of the FASOC. - 30.
+In response to The Defendant denies paragraph 30 of the FASOC., the Defendant: (a) refers to and repeats paragraphs 28(c)-(h) and 29 of this defence above; and (b) otherwise denies the paragraph. - 31.
+In response to The Defendant admits paragraph 31 of the FASOC., the Defendant: - (a) refers to and repeats paragraphs 28(c)-(h) of this defence above; - (b) admits that the Plaintiff went into the Police Search Area and, from there, was directed by SC George to go inside a Tent; - (c) says that, before the Plaintiff went into a Tent, she spoke with SC George; - (d) says that SC George told the Plaintiff her name, place of duty, and reasons for the exercise of the search power; - (e) says that SC George was lawfully authorised to stop, search and detain the Plaintiff pursuant to s 21 of LEPRA because SC George suspected on reasonable grounds that the Plaintiff had in her possession or under her control, in contravention of the Drug Misuse and Trafficking Act 1985, a prohibited plant or prohibited drug; and